 Lecturer: Lucian Busoniu, TA: Zoltan Nagy

 The course introduces nonparametric methods for system identification, as well as parametric methods including prediction error and instrumental variables techniques.
-It describes the material at an appropriate BSc level, and builds in a self-contained manner the required mathematical background.
-The course is based on the book by Soderstrom and Stoica.
+Input signals, online recursive methods, and model validation are also discussed.
+The material is described at an appropriate BSc level, and builds in a self-contained manner the required mathematical background.
+The course is based on the book System Identification by Soderstrom and Stoica.

 This course is part of the Bachelor program of the Automation Department, UTCluj (3rd year 1st semester).
-Prerequisites: linear dynamical systems, linear algebra, statistics.
-The lecturer is Lucian Busoniu, while Zoltan Nagy helps with lab classes.
+Prerequisites: linear dynamical systems and linear algebra.
+The lecturer is Lucian Busoniu, who also teaches the project classes, while Zoltan Nagy teaches the lab classes for the English line.

 Dates and locations: